-\paragraph{Which task types benefit most from system prompt optimization?} Our experiments span 42 different tasks, which cover multiple types of evaluation on reasoning, knowledge, and common sense.
-However, not all types of tasks may benefit from the types of system instructions; indeed, \citet{sprague2024cotcotchainofthoughthelps} showed that CoT only benefits math and logics.
-To test for category-specific benefits, we categorize all 42 tasks into seven types and measure the score improvement of each type under different prompt optimization settings.
+\myparagraph{Which task types benefit most from system prompt optimization?} Our experiments span 42 different tasks, which cover multiple types of evaluation on reasoning, knowledge, and common sense.
+However, not all types of tasks may benefit from the types of system instructions; indeed, \citet{sprague2024cotcotchainofthoughthelps} showed that CoT generally only benefits performance on math and logic questions.
+To test for category-specific benefits, we categorize all 42 tasks into seven types and measure the score improvement of each type under different prompt optimization settings: Reasoning, Math, Social Understanding, Commonsense, Faithfulness, Language Understanding, and Knowledge.
 Task categorizations are listed in Appendix Table~\ref{tab:all_benchmarks}.

 Math and reasoning tasks benefit most from system prompt optimization (\fref{fig:optimized_task_types}).
 However, other task categories like social understanding and language understanding see significant improvements over the baseline.
 Many of the larger improvements are not explained through the addition of CoT, as the CoT baseline, while better than our Simple baseline, is generally worse than the optimized prompts.
 Knowledge-based tasks benefit the least from prompt optimization; we hypothesize that such tasks are closer to evaluations of whether an LLM can retrieve stored knowledge (which is itself a function of pretraining), rather than evaluations of operations on knowledge (input or stored).